Literacy Support Prospectus

 We’re striving for these programmes to commence in the summer or autumn term 2019, or later depending on schools’ needs.
 Therefore, we’re encouraging schools to scope their support needs during the spring and summer terms 2019, to complete our expression of interest form so that we can ‘bulk buy’ support and then access the support once the arrangements are confirmed.

-Exceed Teaching Schools can facilitate bespoke support from our Specialist Leaders of Education (SLE), Local Leaders of Education (LLE) and partner schools who have been involved in our SSIF project and many of the programmes outlined here.
+Exceed Institute can facilitate bespoke support from our Specialist Leaders of Education (SLE), Local Leaders of Education (LLE) and partner schools who have been involved in our SSIF project and many of the programmes outlined here.

 To select appropriate uses of school funds, leaders are encouraged to consider the EEF’s ‘Putting Evidence to Work – A School’s Guide to Implementation’, including:

 - Defining the problem they want to solve and identify appropriate programmes or practices to implement (we hope this prospectus supports this) (spring 2019)

 - Create an implementation plan and prepare staff and resources (spring/summer 2019)